hapijs/hapi/docs/Reference.md

 - `data` - optional data used for error logging.
 If `data` is an `Error`, the returned object is `data` decorated with the **boom** properties.
 Otherwise, the returned `Error` has a `data` property with the provided value.

-Note that the `error.response.payload.message` is overridden with `'An internal server error occurred'` to hide any internal details from the client. `error.message` remains unchanged.
+Note that the `error.output.payload.message` is overridden with `'An internal server error occurred'` to hide any internal details from the client. `error.message` remains unchanged.

 ```javascript